JeremyMarkWilcox/JavaScript-Projects/README.md

 In this project I created a Tic Tac Toe game with JavaScript.
 It is a very simple project with silly sounds, they had us get our own.
 It also has a computer_player, the computer AI could definitely be much more challenging.

+## Calculator Project
+In this folder I created a very simple calculater using JavaScript.